robertvanlienden/phpersonalnotes/README.md

 * Create notebooks and store notes inside them
 * Symfony PHP Framework as back-end
 * VueJS/Vuetify Single Page Application as front-end
-* API endpoints that enable you to your own front-end
+* API endpoints that enable you to connect your own front-end

 If you want to use this app, you need to host it by yourself.
 See requirements for the requirements your hosting will need.